Dr Toby Huelin

 Profile

-My research and teaching explores music in the media industries, using interdisciplinary methods to analyse the practices of production and synchronisation that shape audiovisual cultures.
+I am Lecturer in Music and Screen Media at the University of Leeds.
+My research and teaching explores music in the contemporary media industries, using interdisciplinary methods to analyse the practices of production and synchronisation that shape audiovisual cultures.
 My PhD thesis (awarded December 2022 with Recommendation of Research Excellence) examined the use of library music (also known as ‘stock’ or ‘production’ music) in the contemporary British TV industry.
 My research publications include peer-reviewed journal articles in Music and the Moving Image, Critical Studies in Television, and the European Journal of American Culture, and book chapters for several edited volumes (Palgrave Macmillan, Bloomsbury, Routledge).
-I am currently working on invited chapters for the Oxford Handbook of Music and Television and the Palgrave Handbook of Music and Sound in Peak TV.
-I am also co-editing two projects: a volume on contemporary screen-music and -sound production (under contract), and a special issue of the journal Music, Sound, and the Moving Image on library music in digital media.
+I am currently co-editing a volume on contemporary soundtrack production (under contract for the Ashgate Screen Music series), and recently co-edited a special issue of the journal Music, Sound, and the Moving Image on library music in digital media.

 Research interests